Skip to footer content

 How to Export a List of Objects to Excel in C#

 Exporting collections of objects to Excel files is a fundamental requirement in business applications.
-Whether generating reports, exporting data to share insights, or creating Excel worksheets for backups, developers need a reliable way to transform List<T> objects into professional spreadsheets.
+Whether you're generating reports, sharing insights, or creating backups, you need a reliable way to transform List<T> objects into professional spreadsheets.
 IronXL provides a streamlined solution that eliminates the traditional complexities of creating Excel files in .NET, .NET Core, or the .NET Framework.

 Why Is Exporting Lists to Excel Files Challenging?

 The library handles type conversion automatically, supports nested objects, and maintains data integrity across different formats like CSV files and XLSX files.
-For developers working with C# Excel operations without Interop, IronXL is the ideal choice for modern .NET projects that need robust Excel generation and data import/export capabilities.
+For developers working with C# Excel operations without Interop, IronXL is ideal for modern .NET projects that need robust Excel generation and data import/export capabilities.
+The library seamlessly integrates with .NET MAUI applications and supports deployment to Azure and AWS cloud platforms.

 How to Export Simple List Data to Excel?